 JCCA: Tell us about the time you spend on campus.

 JCCA is my passion.
 I’m very lucky—I have the time to do what I want.
 And much of that involves JCCA.
 I’m generally on campus twice a week, going to two or three cottages each week.
 I go to all my lunch bunches (we currently have eight groups).
-We do a craft, or play a game, and eat the lunch provided by the volunteers, which can be pizza, Chinese food, or Italian.
-Sometimes they come in with their own meals, like homemade tacos.
-We might finish with a cake if a child has a birthday that month.
+We do a craft, or play a game, and bring lunch, which can be pizza, Chinese food, or Italian.
+Sometimes the volunteers cook meals to bring, like homemade tacos or turkey dinners for Thanksgiving.
+We finish with a cake and candles if a child has a birthday that month, otherwise other desserts.
+We bring a gift card for the birthday child as well as small gifts for all the other children.

 These activities are always joyous.
 We’re like visiting grandparents, bringing good food, love, and attention to the kids.
-Sometimes they’re going through a hard time: we see a few who start the hour a bit downtrodden, but then leave in a happy mood.
+Sometimes a child might be having an especially hard day: we see a few who start the hour a bit downtrodden, but then it is uplifting to see them leave in a happy mood.
 When they first come to PCS, they may be more withdrawn, less willing to participate.
 But it’s great to see them becoming more vocal and excited.

 JCCA: What other JCCA activities are you involved in?